 SDRP Journal of Plant Science(SDRP-JPS)

-Cucurbit Molecular Breeding: Traits, Markers, and GenesSubmit Manuscript no this topic Topic Articles: 0
+Cucurbit Molecular Breeding: Traits, Markers, and GenesSubmit Manuscript on this topic

 Cucurbit is a general term for crop plants in the Cucurbitaceae family, which is among the most economically important crops worldwide.
 Major cucurbits include cucumber, melon, watermelon, and squash/pumpkin.
 In many regions of the world, some other cucurbits such as the bitter melon, bottle gourd, winter melon, and luffa are also very popular and play critical roles in rural economy.
 In addition, cucurbits are preferred models for understanding some important biological processes in plants, such as sex expression, phloem physiology, fruit development and organellar genetics.
 Cucurbits are morphologically very diverse, but their genomes are highly conserved both in functional and structural aspects.